-Mandy is one inspirational mother.
-She lost her husband when her kids were only two and three years old.
+Mandy is an inspiration.
+Her husband died when her kids were only two and three years old.
 She has raised them as a single parent, but this has not held her back.
-We are blown away by Mandy’s strength, determination and outlook.
+We are blown away by Mandy’s strength, determination, and outlook.
 Mandy’s story will inspire you and warm your heart.

 Can you tell us about your career journey?

-My first proper job was at Sportsgirl, then I had a few great roles in the IT&T industry in Australia and during the dot-com boom in Europe.
+My first proper job was in retail, then I had a few great roles in the IT&T industry in Australia and during the dot-com boom in Europe.
 I was a media spokesperson for years.
-I had a job as VP of Change and Corporate Social Responsibility for FleishmanHillard in Singapore, before coming back to Melbourne and eventually working at NAB in communications where I am now.
+I had a job as VP of Change and Corporate Social Responsibility for FleishmanHillard in Singapore, before returning to my hometown of Melbourne, Australia, and eventually working at NAB in communications.

 You have certainly faced some difficult times…

 Yes, I have.
 Too much to deal with at times, but everyone has their ‘thing’ don’t they?
 I’ve discovered that along the way.

 My husband died suddenly when we were living in Singapore and we had a two- and three-year-old.
 It was a complete nightmare but my ‘ex-pat’ family was incredible.
 People I hadn’t even met were so kind and helpful.
 We came home to Melbourne about a year later, and then within a few years, six months apart, both my parents died, so my support structures crumbled in a pretty terrible way.
 Again, people—and often the ones you don’t expect—have helped us, been there for us emotionally, practically, and so on.
 There really are some exceptional people in the world.